ShivaniThadiyan/app-modernization-doc/README.md

 * Exercise 3 - Task 3 - Step 6: Users should create new guid.User can generate a new Guid by opening PowerShell and running the following command: **[guid]::NewGuid()**

+* Exercise 4 - Task 3 - Step 6: FILE-SOURCE: This is the path to the Files folder in your sample project directory, such as C:\Hackathon\Files

 * Users should use the Azure Credentials given to them to login to Visual Studio.

+* Users should always open the visual studio **Run as administrator**.

 # Help and Support